-$Persistent \ Systems \ SRL \ is \ a \ subsidiary \ of \ Persistent \ Systems \ Inc. \ and \ is \ incorporated \ on \ March \ 23, \ 2021.$
+Persistent Systems S.R.L. is a wholly owned subsidiary of Persistent Systems Inc. and is incorporated on March 23, 2021.

-Klisma e-Services Private Limited was engaged in the business of internet, telecommunications, mobile technology and other media enabling electronic commerce.
+Klisma e-Services Private Limited is engaged in the business of internet, telecommunications, mobile technology and other media enabling electronic commerce.
+The Company is under liquidation.